From a tie for fourth place to fourth place alone. From a tie for third place to a tie for second place. And now, solo second place.

 Michael Williams scored 13 points, the only Don with more than eight.
-USF finished with eight assists and 18 turnovers.
+USF had eight assists and 18 turnovers.
 The Dons played without starting center Perris Blackwell (flu) for the second straight game.
 Starting wing Rashad Green took a shot to his head and appeared to be dazed when he left with 5:10 remaining.
 He was taken to the hospital for further evaluation.

 “We’re still a team that is very much influenced by how we’re playing offensively and it can’t be that way,” USF coach Rex Walters said.
 “If you still guard, you’ll get easier shots, transition layups, better drives and kicks.
 It was two-fold.
 We didn’t guard well and then we got rushed (offensively).”